 3. Optimize your social profiles:

-Make sure all of your profiles are complete and consistent.
-Use keywords where appropriate, make sure you have a headshot, etc. See: Social Media Bio Tips for Lawyers.
+Make sure all of your profiles are complete, consistent and on-brand.
+Optimizing your social media pages makes it easy for others to trust you and get in front of your target audience.
+Use keywords where appropriate, make sure you have a professional headshot, an impactful headline, etc. See: Social Media Bio Tips for Lawyers.

 4. Share your knowledge and experience: